-Each kilowatt-hour (kWh) you purchase from the subscriber organization is at a fixed rate for the life of your contract.
+Each kilowatt-hour (kWh) you purchase from the developer is at a fixed rate for the life of your contract.

-Each kilowatt-hour (kWh) you purchase from the subscriber organization is at a fixed rate to start but the cost goes up at a fixed rate yearly.
+Each kilowatt-hour (kWh) you purchase from the developer is at a fixed rate to start but the cost goes up at a fixed rate yearly.

-Each kilowatt-hour (kWh) you purchase from the subscriber organization is a fixed percentage below the cost of utility energy but may rise with the cost of utility energy over time.
+Each kilowatt-hour (kWh) you purchase from the developer is a fixed percentage below the cost of utility energy but may rise with the cost of utility energy over time.